 Current school admission policies and processes will remain in place for the 2020/2021 school year.
 All schools must consult with their patron, parents of students attending the school and staff of the school to prepare a draft admissions policy effective for the 2021/2022 school year and submit it to the patron for approval before 1 May 2020.
 Template policies and annual admission notices along with a frequently asked questions document will be made available to schools shortly."

-Our Admissions/Enrolment Policy is in the process of review due to upcoming changes being made by the Department of Education.
-One change that is being made is that all schools will be asked to set a period within which all applications for the following school year will be accepted.
-Schools will no longer be able to accept applications for future years.
+Our Admissions/Enrolment Policy is in the process of review due to upcoming changes being made by the Department of Education and Skills.
+One change that is being made is that all schools will be asked to set a period (a number of weeks) within which all applications for the following school year will be accepted.
+Schools will no longer be able to accept applications for future years from 2021/2022.
 [A school year runs from September to the end of the following August].
 A note will be placed on www.northbay.ie when these changes come into effect and details of the new Admissions Process will be provided.

-Note: The Board of Management has ratified the removal of the sections on deferral of enrolment and special circumstances for enrolment.
-[End of Note]
+Deferral and Special circumstances: The Board of Management has ratified the removal of the sections on deferral of enrolment and special circumstances for enrolment.